 - Strip out the wall so that there are equal amounts of wall stone on both sides.

-- Plan to place your throughstones by mid-day, half-way (3.5 hours) through the allotted seven hours.
+- Plan to place your throughstones by mid-day, half-way (3.5 hours) through the allotted seven and a half hours.

 - Sort face stones by size.
 Keep copes, hearting, and throughs separated.
 All copes and throughs should be laid out on one side of the wall.